Please read the following Back to School information for the Lion PRIDE Academy.

 SCHOOL OPENING DETAILS

-Bus information will be located in Aspen under the Transportation tab by the end of this week.
+Bus information will be located in Aspen under the Transportation tab.
 Students should be at the bus stop at least five minutes prior to pick-up.
-Dismissal is scheduled for 2:10pm.
 If you have any questions, please contact the Transportation Department at 908-735-6811.

 ROUTE 31 AND REGIONAL ROAD TRAFFIC PATTERNS